williamwutq/game_HappyHex/README.md

 - <b>Game Credits</b>

-  A section detailing the credit and copyright information of the HappyHex game, identicle to that in [Main Page](Main-Page).
+  A section detailing the credit and copyright information of the HappyHex game, identical to that in [Main Page](Main-Page).

 #### Settings Page
 #### Themes Page